-Lock down drills in which the students are restricted to the interior minimum of three (3) times each school year.
+Lock down drills in which the students are restricted to the interior of the building a minimum of three (3) times each school year.
 The alarm system for a school lock down is different from the alarm system for fires and tornadoes and consists of a PA announcement.